TOILmodular/GHOST_IN_THE_MACHINE/README.md

 # GHOST IN THE MACHINE
-The GHOST IN THE MACHINE is a noise/sound generating Eurorack module with many controls, but not much control.
+GHOST IN THE MACHINE is a noise/sound generating Eurorack module providing many controls, but not much control.
 It is meant to be a kind of black box for creating numerous different sounds with no specific information about how to create them.
 All the knobs and switches are not labelled on purpose in order to encourage the user to experiment.